kybu/headless-selenium-for-win/README.md

 This application uses virtual desktops to run web browsers in so that they do not disturb the main user desktop.

+# Download

+Binaries can be downloaded from https://github.com/kybu/headless-selenium-for-win/releases

 # Internet Explorer

 When using IE, please pay full attention to configure the driver correctly.
 All